aheze/SupportDocs/Documentation/LibraryCustomization.md

 ![SupportOptions Graphic](https://raw.githubusercontent.com/aheze/SupportDocs/main/Assets/OptionsPreview/CustomizableOptions.png)

 Almost everything in the SupportDocs library can be customized through the `SupportOptions` struct.
 To use, just make an instance of `SupportOptions` and configure what you want!
+You can find the declaration for the struct [here](https://github.com/aheze/SupportDocs/blob/main/Sources/SupportDocs/SupportOptions/SupportOptions.swift).

 <table>
 <tr>